dougkellermeyer/ClosureDemo/README.md

 # Closures in JavaScript
-## Closures incredibly useful and prevelant in JavaScript, but often misunderstood
+## Closures are incredibly useful and prevelant in JavaScript, but often misunderstood

 ### So what exactly is closure?
 - **Closure** - when a function is able to access its lexical scope, even when the function is executing outside of its lexcial scope